Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Introduction

 \section{Introduction}

-The luminosity function (LF) is one of the most fundamental statistical descriptors of the properties of a population of astrophysical objects \citep[e.g][]{Ciardullo1989, Boyle2000, Miyaji2001, Blanton2003, Kelly2012, Baldry2012, Ajello2012, Bouwens2021}.
-It is largely used in the context of galaxy formation models, providing a census of the evolution ---or lack thereof --- of galaxy populations across cosmic time.
+The luminosity function (LF) is one of the most fundamental statistical descriptors of the properties of a population of astrophysical objects \citep[e.g.][]{Ciardullo1989, Boyle2000, Miyaji2001, Blanton2003, Kelly2012, Baldry2012, Ajello2012, Bouwens2021}.
+It is largely used in the context of galaxy formation models, providing a census of the evolution --- or lack thereof --- of galaxy populations across cosmic time.
 The LF, denoted as $\Phi(L,z)$, is defined as the number of sources per unit comoving volume and luminosity interval.
 Constraining the parameters that shape the LF and characterizing its evolution with redshift are critical steps in studying the changing demographics of galaxies throughout cosmic history \citep[e.g.][]{Richards2006, Muzzin2013, Herenz2019}.

-A fundamental aspect for an accurate determination and parametrization of the LF, which runs in parallel with advancing observational techniques and the quality of the datasets, lies in the statistical methodology used to infer its parameters.
-A robust and flexible formalism is even more critical in the presence of catalog incompleteness driven by complex selection functions, which themselves depend on the observational techniques adopted.
-Different methods have been developed to model the LF, which can be broadly categorized into non-parametric and parametric approaches \citep[see][for a review]{Johnston2011}.
+A fundamental aspect for an accurate determination and parametrization of the LF, in addition to improved observational techniques and higher-quality datasets, lies in the statistical methodology used to infer its parameters.
+A robust and flexible formalism is even more critical when catalogues are incomplete due to complex selection functions, which themselves depend on the observational techniques adopted.
+Different methods have been developed to model the LF and can be broadly categorized into non-parametric and parametric approaches (see \citealt{Johnston2011} for a review).